FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-properties/rpc_update-properties/readme.md

 # RPC update-properties

-RPC updates property values and if *UniConfig Cloud Config* is enabled -> call *Refresh Bus Endpoint* which update properties in runtime for all connected UniConfig instances.
-RPC updates only *default properties*, but not *crypto* properties because those properties have different RPCs for updating (*change-encryption-status* RPC and *change-encryption-keys* RPC).
+The **update-properties** RPC is used to update property values.
+If UniConfig Cloud Config is enabled, it also calls *Refresh Bus Endpoint* to update properties in runtime for all connected UniConfig instances.

+The RPC only updates **default properties**, except for *crypto* properties for which there are separate RPCs  (**change-encryption-status** and **change-encryption-keys**).

 RPC sequence diagram with UniConfig Cloud Config enabled:

 ![update-with-ucc](update-with-ucc.jpg)

 !!!
-If *UniConfig Cloud Config* is disabled -> RPC update-properties will update the property value only in the database, the application instance will still use the old property value, which may confuse the user.
+If *UniConfig Cloud Config* is disabled, the RPC only updates property values in the the database.
+The application instance continues to use the old property values, which can cause confusion.

-In addition, after updating properties, if a new UniConfig instance is starting, that instance will use the updated property value from the database, so UniConfig instances will use different values for the same property, as it shown in the diagram below.
+Additionally, if a new UniConfig instance is started after properties have been updated, that instance will use the updated property values from the database.
+UniConfig instances will therefore use different values for the same property, as described in the diagram below.

-Recommendation: use this RPC with *UniConfig Cloud Config*.
-The exception is *callbacks.access-token* which is always up-to-date.
+We recommend that you use this RPC with UniConfig Cloud Config.
+The exception is *callbacks.access-token*, which is always up to date.
 !!!

+RPC sequence diagram with UniConfig Cloud Config disabled:

 ![update-without-ucc](update-without-ucc.jpg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

 RPC input contains the default properties with correct values.